What is the best meditation device for 2020?

 How I Feel About Sacred Geometry Tool As A Meditation Teacher

-This is one of those items that looks cool and is relaxing, but which is so laden with hyperbole its almost makes you choke.
+This is one of those items that looks cool and is relaxing, but which is so laden with hyperbole it almost makes you choke.

 So why have I put it in this list?
-Because even though it’s not going to make you a guru, it is cool and fun and relaxing.
+Because even though it’s not going to make you a guru, it is cool, fun and relaxing.

 Above we’ve looked at the best meditation devices for 2019.
 And oh boy what a collection of different oddities there are.

 Now just a word of warning about the meditation gadgets: Not a single one of them is fit to actually replace meditation.
-Devices are not the same thing as actual meditation.
+Devices are not the same thing as proper meditation.